-Speaker wire is made of two separate cables that need to be connected to the positive and negative connectors on the amplifier and speaker.
+Speaker wire is made of two separate cables that connect to the positive and negative connectors on the amplifier and speaker.

-It doesn’t matter which way round you connect the wires – even if the wire is marked with a plus and minus.
+It doesn’t matter which way round you connect the wires – even if the wire is marked with a plus and a minus.

-Just make sure that the same piece of wire is connecting the positive and negative terminals on the amplifier and speaker.
+Just ensure that the same piece of wire connects the positive and negative terminals on the amplifier and speaker.

 Below you can see the binding posts on the rear of an AV receiver.

 There are two posts for each speaker.
 They are clearly labeled as positive and negative.
 The convention is to color the positive side red and the negative side black.
 But they may not always be color-coded.

-One wire, like the one pictured above, will connect to the positive and negative post for a single speaker output.
+Like the picture above, one wire will connect to the positive and negative posts for a single speaker output.
 The other end of the wire will connect to the speaker.

-Remember, the positive connection on the amplifier must be connected to the positive connection on the speaker.
-The same with the negative connections.
+Remember, the positive terminal on the amplifier must be wired to the positive connector on the speaker.
+The same with negative connections.